philc/sheetkeys/README.md

     C-d    Scroll half page down
     C-u    Scroll half page up
-    g,g    Scroll to the top of the sheet
+    gg    Scroll to the top of the sheet
     G      Scroll to the bottom of the sheet

 **Selection**